 I’ve tried A LOT of vegan cheeses over the years, possibly all of them that are available at the grocery store.
 This Violife vegan cheese is by far the best vegan cheese that I’ve ever tasted.
 We love it so much that we eat slices of it right out of the container.
 There is no weird after taste, it tastes just like what I remember dairy cheese to taste like.
 It’s amazing!

-What’s even more amazing is all the varieties that they have.
-They have smoked provolone, cheddar slices (white and yellow!), a parmesan wedge, and even a block of feta cheese!
+What’s even more amazing is all the varieties that they offer.
+They have smoked provolone, cheddar slices (white and yellow!), a parmesan wedge, shredded cheese, and even a block of feta cheese!
 Each one is so delicious that it’s hard to pick a favorite.

 21 – So Delicious Unsweetened Coconut Milk

-This coconut milk is my favorite mixer for smoothies, it’s so creamy and makes my smoothie taste so good!
+This coconut milk is my favorite mixer for smoothies, it’s so creamy and makes my favorite high-protein cherry smoothie taste so good!
+I also love to make vegan alfredo sauce with this unsweetened coconut milk.

 22 – 365 Organic Unsweetened Soy Milk